ldejager/mariadb-galera-cluster/README.md

 **WORK IN PROGRESS**

 This document is still a work in progress and will be updated as progress is made.

+### Digital Ocean

-The following defaults exist in the terraform manifests:
+The following defaults exist in the terraform manifests for the Digital Ocean provisioner.

 ```
 variable cluster_member_count { default = 3 }